 With virtually everybody having access to Google's endless image search results, and with the current spread of visual resources across multiple purposes, it's more important than ever for students to understand the copyright rules that apply to the images they intend to use for school projects.

-This world of seemingly free images can quickly turn murky for college students who don’t understand copyright, fair use and licensing of images.
+This world of seemingly free images can quickly turn murky for college students who don’t understand copyright and no copyright, fair use, and licensing of images.
 You might not know it, but using a photo –or any piece of content you did not create yourself– in your project without the proper license and permission from the owner can cost you, and even your university, a good amount of legal trouble.

-Our goal here is not to scare you from using images you found on the internet for a project or paper, but rather to help you better understand fair use, and give you information on affordable stock photo options that are available to you with special discounts.
+Our goal here is not to scare you from using images you found on the internet for a project or paper, but rather to answer the FAQ to help you better understand copyright restrictions and fair use, and give you information on affordable stock photo options that are available to you with special discounts.

 If you're a student, you likely don't need the answer to this.
-But maybe you're just getting started in your university studies and you still don't know why finding images for your projects is so important.
+But maybe you're just getting started in your university studies, or it's your first time trying online education and you still don't know why finding images for your projects is so important.

 Our world is every day more and more visual.
 The old adage that “a picture is worth a thousand words” stands today more than ever.
 Images make everything better, and school projects are not the exception.
 You need to include great and accurate imagery in many of your most important works for a university, from presentations to live websites or blogs you create for a class.
-If you happen to be studying a graphic or visual related career, this becomes a necessity: you will need images and illustrations for design projects.back to menu ↑
+We always recommend using these non-profit and charity WordPress themes here for any college project or school-related website, this goes for high school students as well as college students.
+If you happen to be studying a graphic or visual related career, this becomes a necessity: you will need images and illustrations for design projects.

 Whether you are a graphic design student who needs vectors or photos to complete a project, or you’re launching a blog for your journalism class, making sure you have the right to use images legally will save you from any potential legal problems and protect you from copyright issues.

-Getting your images from a stock photo agency is the best way to rest assured they are legal and safe to use, because these companies have professionals dedicated to carefully review every photo or image and certify all the permissions are in order, before making them available for you.back to menu ↑
+Getting your images from a stock photo agency is the best way to rest assured they are legal and safe to use, because these companies have professionals dedicated to carefully review every photo or image and certify all the permissions are in order, before making them available for you.

 Yes!
-Many of the biggest stock photography agencies offer special discounts on Royalty Free stock photography, and often time they have offers especially aimed at students or academic institutions.
+Many of the biggest stock photography agencies offer special discounts on Royalty Free stock photography, and often times they have offers especially aimed at students or academic institutions.

 Google search engine is one of the most useful sources when trying to find photos or images for a project.
 It's a great tool that provides you with millions of image results based on keywords.
 But there is a very popular misconception among people that any image found on Google is free to use.
 Wrong! (read more about it here!)